Insuring your own car can be confusing at the best of times - so insuring someone else's must be even trickier, right?

 Just because your car is insured doesn't mean other people can drive your car.

-So if you want to drive a car you don’t own, you need to have that car insured.
-But this, too, can be a little more complicated.
+So if you want to drive a car you don't own, you need to have that car insured for you.

-As soon as you try to insure a car you don’t own, you’ll run into a lot of jargon.
-And that’s because owning the car is only one part of the big insurance puzzle.
-There’s the:
+As soon as you try to insure a car you don't own, you'll run into a lot of jargon.
+Here's where things get a little trickier.
+Let's break things down with a quick cheat sheet:

 As well as getting a full car insurance policy, there are a bunch of other options for insuring a car owned by someone else, too.
 Here's the full list.